-Average per-person flights to “the Rainbow State” range from $79 at the lowest end up to $500+ each way.
+The cost of a one-way flight to Hawaii begins at $79 on the lowest end of the spectrum (Southern California) but goes up as high as $500+.
 Once you land, however, the cost of island hopping in Hawaii can be as affordable as $45 per trip!

 - How to find the cheapest flights to Hawaii.

 - Available options and average costs for inter-island transport.

 - How to reach the sister islands of Molokai, Lanai, and even the “Forbidden Island” of Ni’ihau.

 - Suggested Hawaii island hopping itineraries for all trip lengths.

 - Current restrictions and warnings for travel to Hawaii.

 How to Island Hop in Hawaii At a Glance

 There is a specific order of operations that you should go through when arranging your trip around the Hawaiian Islands.